I moved to Phoenix in 1993, with husband,

 In addition to career and motherhood, I’ve practiced yoga, hiked, and dabbled in foreign languages.
 Born in a taxi in Manhattan, I studied at the Bronx High School of Science, Harvard University, and the University of California at Berkeley.
 I continue to live in Phoenix with my husband and a new, rescued dog.

-To see more of my past work—a storybook for early elementary grades, a guide to designing science museums—please click here.
-I am currently working on a second novel, coming soon.
-For details, please subscribe to my monthly newsletter, below.
+To see some of my past work—a storybook for early elementary grades, a guide to designing science museums—please click here.